Self-Supervised Visuo-Tactile Pretraining to Locate and Follow Garment Features: Methods

-Another useful primitive for tactile manipulation is actively servoing along material features like edges, cables and seams.
-Prior approaches utilize analytic methods \cite{She2020CableMW} or supervised learning with human labels \cite{alberto2022}.
-In our work, we use the pretrained rotation network to servo given an input visual query image, which specifies the feature to follow as well as the direction.
-The system uses the rotation network to predict the rotation $R_t$ between the query visual image and the current tactile image.
-It approximates network confidence as the variance of the prediction distribution.
-To estimate a feature-centering offset, the system translates the visual reference orthogonally to the rotation prediction in a grid search to maximize prediction confidence and chooses the direction corresponding to highest confidence as the translation direction $T_{t}$.
+Another useful primitive for tactile manipulation is actively servoing along garment features like edges, cables, and seams.
+Prior approaches utilize analytic methods \cite{She2020CableMW} or supervised learning with human labels \cite{alberto2022,servoing1}.
+In this work, the robot servos along material features specified purely from visual images, leveraging the visuo-tactile pretraining to avoid the need for a servoing dataset.
+Given an input visual image specifying the feature to follow as well as the direction to follow it in, the system uses the rotation network to predict the relative rotation between the query visual image and the current tactile image.
+This rotation provides a translation in the tactile frame, $R_t$, to move in which follows the feature.
+Sometimes the garment feature may drift orthogonally to $R_t$, so we also estimate a feature-centering offset.
+To do this, we approximate network confidence as the variance of the predicted rotation distribution.
+We translate the input image orthogonally to $R_t$ in both directions by half the image width, and choose the offset as the translation which maximizes confidence.
+Maximizing confidence serves as a centering signal because higher confidence corresponds to views with the feature more visible.